anusha631/cat-repo/README.md

-To the mind that is still, the whole universe surrenders
+To the mind that is still, the whole universe surrenders!!!!